Ink cartridge: Quality of refills and third party replacements

-Back in 2007, PC World reports that refilled cartridges have higher failure rates, print fewer pages than new cartridges, and demonstrate more on-page problems like streaking, curling, and color bleed.
-Therefore product or service research is often recommended.
+In 2007, PC World reported that refilled cartridges have higher failure rates, print fewer pages than new cartridges, and demonstrate more on-page problems like streaking, curling, and color bleed.
+Therefore, product or service research is often recommended.
 In the tests made by Wilhelm Imaging Research, Epson ink is fade-resistant up to 40 years.
 Ink from remanufactured cartridges are only fade-resistant up to 3.9 years.

 Recycling programs

 Many programs have been implemented in the United States and Europe to encourage the recycling of ink cartridges.
 New York has implemented a recycling law for businesses and consumers regarding toner and ink cartridges.
 In California the Public Contract Code (PCC) section 12156 encourages businesses to purchase recycled ink and toner cartridges.

-In the UK, large compatible cartridge manufacturers have implemented recycling programs in order to receive back empty cartridges for refilling of HP, Lexmark, Dell, etc. cartridges, as no compatible version is readily available.
+In the UK, large compatible cartridge manufacturers have implemented recycling programs in order to receive empty cartridges for refilling of HP, Lexmark, Dell, etc. cartridges, as no compatible version is readily available.

-Faults

-Occasionally an error occurs in a factory which can lead to an ink cartridge developing a fault.
-While such a case is rare, the cartridge will be irreparable and the customer should seek a refund from the manufacturer.
-This is not to be confused with a clogged printhead.